getsentry/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

 ## Android

-For Android we hook into gradle for the sourcemap build process.
+For Android we hook into gradle for the source map build process.
 When you run `react-native link` the gradle files are automatically updated.

 We enable the gradle integration in your `android/app/build.gradle` file by adding the following line after the `react.gradle` one: